BENNI-GITHUB/project-01-Benni-Builder/README.md

 * [GitPod](https://www.gitpod.io/) used to develop project and orgainse version control.
 * [GitHub Pages](https://pages.github.com/) used to deploy the site.
 * [Balsamiq](https://balsamiq.com/) used to create wireframes.
-* [imgur](https://imgur.com/) used for hosting images that I didn't want hosted in the repository. !!!!!
 * [Responsinator](https://amiresponsive.co.uk/) used to check site was responsive on different screen sizes.

 # Testing